This is a full-time, or minimum 4 day a week, permanent position on Crick terms and conditions of employment.

-This role will require building strong working relationships with Group Leaders, Heads of Science and Technology Platforms (STPs), and the wider Crick scientific community to help shape ideas, develop and scale translational science projects.
+This role will require building strong working relationships with Group Leaders, Heads of Science and Technology Platforms (STPs), and the wider Crick scientific community to help shape concepts and develop milestone driven translational science projects.

 As well as working closely with colleagues within the Translation team, some of the key relationships will include:

 - Research Directors

 - Colleagues across Crick functions, including legal, grants and scientific operations teams; Entrepreneurs in residence.